glossarysh/glossarysh.github.io/_topic/functional-programming.markdown

 ---
 layout: topic
 title: "Functional Programming"
-snippet: "Functional programming is a style of programming that attempts to model programs similar to mathematical functions."
+description: "Functional programming is a style of programming that attempts to model programs similar to mathematical functions."
 website: ""
 ---